Your browser is no longer supported. Please upgrade your browser to improve your experience.

 12 October 2019

-Red Point is where my journey started – my first Scottish beach.
-I flew from Manchester to Inverness, picked up a hire car and set off for Wester Ross.
-The drive itself was scenic enough (I stopped for a brief walk by Loch Maree) but the increasingly remote landscape of Wester Ross became more and more inviting as I navigated the almost deserted roads towards Gairloch.
-Red Point sits at the end of a spectacular minor road off the main route into Gairloch, with enough parking for a handful of cars.
-From the end of the road you can easily access one of the smaller Red Point beaches, but the real excitement comes by walking a mile or so past a farm, towards some dunes and onto the magical sandy beach with views across to Uig and Skye.
-I spent a good hour or so wandering around this beach, enjoying the solitude and anticipating the awe and wonder that lies ahead as I embark on this project.
-I knew I had made a good choice to start my journey here.
-From the beach, my walk followed the headland round to the same bay seen from the car park, about three miles in total.
-Spectacular, and fortunately rain free despite the rainbow!
-From here, I was hooked.
+I fly from Manchester to Inverness, pick up a hire car and head west for Wester Ross.
+The drive is spectacularly scenic and I stop for a brief walk by Loch Maree.
+The remote landscape of Wester Ross becomes even more inviting and intriguing as I navigate the narrow deserted road towards Gairloch.
+Red Point sits at the end of a long single-track road off the main route into Gairloch, with enough parking for a handful of cars.
+The coastal drive is magnificent, requiring intense concentration to avoid being distracted by the jaw-dropping views (and the sheep).
+From the end of the road you can easily access one of the two Red Point beaches, but even more excitement can be found a mile or so south-east following a track past a farm.
+I zig-zag around a group of cows who stubbornly refuse to move off the path, past a quirky row of old enamel baths used as troughs and eventually thorough the dunes to a magical wide sandy beach with views across to Uig and Skye.
+I’ve never been anywhere like this.
+I spend a good hour or so wandering along the beach, enjoying the solitude, watched only by the inquisitive lambs among the dunes.
+It’s around now that I start thinking about Scottish beaches as a ‘thing’.
+Maybe a project.
+Are there more like this?
+How many?
+Where?
+From the beach, I walk around the headland to the smaller bay I’d spotted from the car park.
+It threatens rain, and a rainbow appears briefly, but it stays dry.
+I’m hooked.

 Revisit: 21st September 2024

-To mark the fifth anniversary of starting my project I decided to head back to Wester Ross to revisit some of the beaches that provided the original inspiration.
-When I first visited this area, a project like this was the furthest thing from my mind, but I was so taken by the beach walks here I knew I wanted more … and the rest is history.
-So with a weekend of clear blue sky forecast I headed to Inverness, picked up a hire car and drove straight to Red Point.
-It was a nostalgic walk on this very special beach and I was so pleased to be back (on both beaches).
+To mark the fifth anniversary of starting my project I decide to head back to Wester Ross to revisit some of the beaches that provided the original inspiration.
+With a weekend of clear blue sky forecast, I head back to Inverness, pick up a hire car and drive straight to Red Point, just as I did in 2019.
+The memories come flooding back.
+It’s a beautiful cloudless day and I take a nostalgic walk on this very special beach, this time beyond the ruined crofter’s hut at the far end, with views to die for.
+I am so pleased to be back.